Cross Sectional Imaging Fellowships

 Body MRI

-• Ihab Kamel, MD, PhD
+Director: Ihab Kamel, MD, PhD

 Over 5000 musculoskeletal, thoracic and abdominal examinations are interpreted each year.
-Examinations are performed on a state-of-the-art Siemens Avanto 1.5 T scanner, 2 Philips 3T Achieva scanners, or 4 GE Signa LX scanners.
+Examinations are performed on a state-of-the-art 2 Siemens Avanto 1.5 T scanners, 1 Siemens Trio (3T), 1 Siemens Verio (3T), 2 Philips 3T Achieva scanners (1.5 and 3T), or 1 GE LX scanners.
 Teleradiology examinations are also interpreted on a regular basis from community hospitals.
-In 2005-6, 3 new 1.5 T MRI scanners will be added, as well as 2 additional 3T Siemens scanners at the main hospital and outpatient center.
+In the next two years , 7 new 1.5 T MRI scanners will be added.
 Extensive clinical and research experience is offered on all aspects of body MRI.

 Body CT

-• Elliot Fishman, M.D.
-(Director)
+Director: Elliot Fishman, M.D.

-Over 35,000 body CT examinations are performed each year.
-There are presently 6 spiral scanners, multidetector CT scanners(2 are 64 slice and 4 are 16 slice).
-This rotation provides intensive clinical experience in CT imaging of the chest, abdomen and pelvis including CT angiography and 3D imaging.
-We have the latest in 3D software and currently do over 700 3D CT cases a month.
+Over 75,000 body CT examinations are performed each year.
+There are presently 3 64 slice scanners, 2 dual source scanners (Flash and Definition) and 1 16 slice scanner.
+This rotation provides intensive clinical experience in CT imaging of the chest, abdomen and pelvis including CT angiography, CT colonoscopy, CT urography, and 3D imaging.
+We have the latest in 3D software and currently do over 800 3D CT cases a month.
 There are also many ongoing research projects available.

 Ultrasound

-• Ulrike Hamper.
-MD (Director of Ultrasound)
+Director: Ulrike Hamper.
+MD

 Ultrasound